tk3369/BinaryTraits.jl/README.md

 The underlying mechanism is just [Holy Traits](https://ahsmart.com/pub/holy-traits-design-patterns-and-best-practice-book.html).
 If you think about Holy Traits as the powerful manual transmission, then BinaryTraits is like automatic transmission.
 The machinery is the same but it is a lot more pleasant to use for casual users.

-A design consideration is to support only binary traits.
+A design consideration is to support only binary traits (hence the name of the package).
 You either can do something or you cannot.
 Putting this restriction in place makes everything easier (at least for me 😉).

 This package supports the concept of composite traits.
 A composite traits is defined as a data type that exhibits all of the underlying traits.